Mahmud II: Russo-Turkish War of 1828–29

-Tanzimat reforms
+Government reforms

-In 1839, just prior to his death, he began preparations for the Tanzimat reform era which included introducing a Council of Ministers or the Meclis-i Vukela.
+In 1839, just before his death, he began preparations for reform, which included introducing a Council of Ministers [Meclis-i Vükela], and the Supreme Council of Judicial Ordinances [Meclis-i Vâlâ-yı Ahkâm-ı Adliye].
 The Tanzimat marked the beginning of modernization in the Ottoman Empire and had immediate effects on social and legal aspects of life in the Empire, such as European style clothing, architecture, legislation, institutional organization, and land reform.

 He was also concerned for aspects of tradition.
 He made great efforts to revive the sport of archery.
-He ordered archery master Mustafa Kani to write a book about the history, construction, and use of Turkish bows, from which comes most of what is now known of Turkish archery.
+He ordered archery master Mustafa Kani to write a book about the history, construction, and use of Turkish bows, from which comes most of what is now known as Turkish archery.

-Mahmud II died of tuberculosis, in 1839.
+Mahmud II died of tuberculosis in 1839.
 His funeral was attended by crowds of people who came to bid the Sultan farewell.
-His son Abdulmejid I succeeded him and would continue to implement Tanzimat reform efforts.
+His son Abdülmecid I succeeded him and announced an intention of general reorganization or Tanzimat with the Edict of Gülhane.